circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ### Interpolating Environment Variables

-CircleCI does not support interpolation in configuration variables like `working_directory` or `images`.
+CircleCI does not support interpolation when defining configuration variables like `working_directory` or `images`.
 All defined values are treated literally.

+Otherwise, interpolated environment variables inside shell commands resolve normally.

 If you have bash installed,
 you can export the required variable within a command.